nihalxofficial/Backend-Development/Prisma/student-manager/readme.md

 ### 10. Update `prisma/schema.prisma`

 > In Prisma 7: provider is `prisma-client` (not `prisma-client-js`), `output` is required, and `url` is removed from schema — it lives in `prisma.config.ts`.
+>
+> These are the **Better Auth tables** — same models used by your Next.js frontend so they share the same database.

 ```prisma
 generator client {